casesandberg/play-money/packages/database/README.md

 2. **Run Migrations**:

-   - To create a new migration after modifying your Prisma schema, run:
+   - To set you your database with the existing schema and migrations, run:
      ```bash
-     npx prisma migrate dev --name migration_name
+     npx prisma migrate dev
      ```

 3. **Developing with Prisma**:

    - Make schema changes in the `schema.prisma` file.
    - Use Prisma Studio to visually manage your data:
      ```bash
      npx prisma studio
      ```
    - Access Prisma Studio at [localhost:5555](http://localhost:5555).

+   - To create a new migration after modifying your Prisma schema, run:
+     ```bash
+      npx prisma migrate dev --name migration_name
+     ```